sergevar/paulgrahamblog/cleaned/useful.md

 [1] Put railings on the balconies, but don't put bars on the windows.

 [2] Even now I sometimes write essays that are not meant for publication.
 I wrote several to figure out what Y Combinator should do, and they were really helpful.

-**Thanks to Trevor Blackwell, Daniel Gackle, Jessica Livingston, and Robert Morris for reading drafts of this.**